milosursulovic/spotify-clone/README.md

 - The project makes use of various open-source libraries and technologies without which it would not be possible.

 ## Contact
-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Milos Ursulovic at milosursulovic2696@gmail.com.